thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/getting-started/quickstart.md

 ## Starting the deployment environment

-Start the Internet Computer for local development or check your connection to the Internet Computer for network deployment:
+Start the BigFile for local development or check your connection to the BigFile for network deployment:
 - [Local deployment](/docs/current/developer-docs/getting-started/deploy/local).
 - [Mainnet deployment](/docs/current/developer-docs/getting-started/deploy/mainnet).